jrocktorrens/Avocado-Prices-Kaggle/README.md

 I visualised the different distributions of the data, and looked for inner correlations, highlighting insights.

 ## Source/References
-I used the data set from https://www.kaggle.com/neuromusic/avocado-prices and modified it for my own use.
+I used the data set from https://www.kaggle.com/neuromusic/avocado-prices and modified it for my own usee.

 I'm open for comments for this work.